Te Puke

-Te Puke is close to Tauranga, Mount Maunganui, Papamoa, and Maketu, which are all coastal towns/cities, as well as the small townships of Waitangi, Manoeka, Pongakawa, and Paengaroa.
+Te Puke is close to Tauranga and Maketu, which are both coastal towns/cities, as well as the small townships of Waitangi, Manoeka, Pongakawa, and Paengaroa.
 The Tauranga Eastern Link, completed in 2015, moved State Highway 2 away from Te Puke and removed large volumes of traffic from its streets.

-The town's name comes from the Māori language, and should be pronounced "teh-pook-ee", not "te-pyook".
-It translates to the hill; it is on a hill near the Papamoa Hills.
+The town's name comes from the Māori language, which translates to the hill; it is on a hill near the Papamoa Hills.